 Climate Finance Needs: Insights from the Partnership

 As countries work with the NDC Partnership to revise and enhance their nationally determined contributions (NDCs), many are treating the process as an opportunity to engage with key financial players by developing bankable and ambitious climate projects.
 Particularly for developing countries, increasing access to climate finance is a critical component to supporting the implementation of their NDCs at the pace necessary for achieving the goals of the Paris Agreement.
-In anticipation of the next round of NDCs, the NDC Partnership has published an insight brief which reflects on the last three years of member country finance requests and explores opportunities to strengthen support and accelerate response going forward.
+In anticipation of the next round of NDCs, the NDC Partnership has published an insight brief in English and Spanish, which reflects on the last three years of member country finance requests and explores opportunities to strengthen support and accelerate response going forward.